jcoreio/defaultenv/README.md

 ### Notes

-`defaultenv` uses [lodash.defaults](http://devdocs.io/lodash~4/index#defaults) to apply the default values to environment variables.
-This means that:
 * if `FOO` appears in more than one of the env files, the leftmost file in your arguments wins
 * if `FOO` is already defined in the environment `defaultenv` gets run with, `defaultenv` won't overwrite it
 * once an environment variable gets set to the empty string, `defaultenv` won't overwrite it